hailelagi/hailelagi.com/content/notes/call-me-maybe-lol.md

 ![streams and tables](https://kafka.apache.org/images/streams-and-tables-p1_p4.png)

-We're interested in one neat thing about how it provides a _durable replicated log._ There's a common aphorism in database rhetoric, "the log is the database" - is that true? idk but replicated logs are very useful in distributed systems and databases.
+We're interested in one neat thing about how it provides a _durable replicated log[^11] [^12] [^13]._ There's a common aphorism in database rhetoric, "the log is the database" - is that true? idk but replicated logs are very useful in distributed systems and databases.

 In the publisher/subcriber model of protocols like [AMQP](https://www.rabbitmq.com/tutorials/amqp-concepts), a publisher "pushes"/delivers messages to the broker (durably or transiently) and when the consumer ACKs this message it is typically destroyed/removed [^9].